MAC Audits in Detroit

 Understanding Medicare Administrative Contractor (MAC) Audits

-Medicare Administrative Contractors (MACs) play an important role in the management of the Medicare program.
-But facing a Medicare audit can be stressful for providers and can result in significant overpayment demands, civil investigations and even criminal allegations of healthcare fraud.
-By choosing the right Medicare Audit defense firm you can lower the burden and erase the potential for overpayment demands and penalties.
+Medicare Administrative Contractors (MACs) play an important role in managing the Medicare program.
+But facing a Medicare audit can be stressful for providers and can result in significant overpayment demands, civil investigations, and even criminal allegations of healthcare fraud.
+By choosing the right Medicare Audit defense firm, you can reduce the burden and eliminate the risk of overpayment demands and penalties.

 Medicare Audit Defense: What is a MAC?